Wacky-Mole/WackysDatabase/README.md

 ![Bike Model Import ](https://wackymole.com/hosts/bike.png)

-All Credits to @KG for making this incredible system.
+All credits to @KG for making this incredible system.

-In Wackydatabase folder is the Object Folder
+In the Wackydatabase folder, there is the Object Folder.

-Objects can only be items that you can pickup/trade for the moment, but mocks are limitless in the possibilities of what you can add.
+Objects can only be items that you can pick up/trade at the moment, but mocks are limitless in the possibilities of what you can add.

-Pick an object like bike.obj and bike_albedo.png and put into Object folder.
-It should load up the new Gameobject at the start.
-You can then wackydb_save_item to customize and/or make recipe.
+Pick an object like bike.obj and bike_albedo.png and put them into the Object folder.
+It should load up the new GameObject at the start.
+You can then use wackydb_save_item to customize and/or create a recipe.

-The object folder matches based on the preceding name so bike_ matches to bike
+The object folder matches based on the preceding name, so bike_ matches to bike.

-It looks for pngs   "_albedo" "_metallic" "_normal";
+It looks for PNGs with "_albedo", "_metallic", and "_normal".